callum-hart/immutable-styles/docsNext/advancedConcepts.md

 }
 ```

-In the example above the ruleset with the strongest specificity out-competes the others – regardless of their position in the cascade or breakpoint size.
-On all screen-sizes the font-size of the logo will be 14px – since `nav a.logo` has the highest specificity.
+In the example above the ruleset with the strongest specificity out-competes the others, regardless of their position in the cascade or breakpoint size.
+On all screen-sizes the `font-size` of `a.logo` will be 14px, since `nav a.logo` has the highest specificity.

 <center>*</center>

 Discrete breakpoints remove the dependency media queries have on cascade and specificity.
-In immutable styles the compiler identifies any media queries that overlap – and then checks if they contain any overriding styles.
+In immutable styles the compiler identifies any overlapping media queries, and then checks if they contain any overriding rulesets.

-The equivalent immutable ruleset for the logo would be:
+The equivalent immutable ruleset would be:

 ```jsx
 <a className="logo" minWidth="500">